Aravkataria/Arch-Ai-Tex/README.md

 The Optimized Layout module can be accessed via the [web app](app.py) or [deployed](https://arch-ai-tex.streamlit.app/) under “Optimized Layout Generator.”

 ### Real-Time Sensor Dashboard
-The Real-Time Sensor Dashboard connects IoT sensors (HC-SR04 Ultrasonic and HC-SR501 PIR) with Arduino Mega 2560 and ESP32 modules to capture dimensions in real time.
+The Real-Time Sensor Dashboard connects IoT sensors (HC-SR04 Ultrasonic, IR Sensor and HC-SR501 PIR) with Arduino Mega 2560 and ESP32 modules to capture dimensions in real time.
 Captured data is transmitted via Wi-Fi and automatically used to generate new layouts through the GAN model.

 The Real-Time Sensor Dashboard can be accessed via the [web app](app.py) or [deployed](https://arch-ai-tex.streamlit.app/) under “Real-Time Sensor Dashboard.”